 So it is June 22nd and the year is 2018.
 Panic!
 At The Disco have just released their sixth studio album and summer is upon us.

 ‘Pray for the Wicked’ is an 11-track whirlwind of modern pop, with an exciting nostalgia.
-It kicks off with a dance tune ‘(Fuck A) Silver Lining’ a song, that upon first listening won’t feel special, but will leave you dancing all day without you even noticing.
+It kicks off with a dance tune ‘(Fuck A) Silver Lining’ a song, that upon first listening won’t necessarily feel special, but will have you dancing all day without even noticing.
 It is a fantastic opening piece to such a crazy album.

 Next up is ‘Say Amen (Saturday Night)’, a song that features an incredibly impressive falsetto note, and the lyrical origins of the albums title.
 Its chopped up lyrics and use of beats are something worth embracing.

 ‘Hey Look Ma, I Made It!’ feels so energetic and gives a level of triumph that could make it a graduation theme song for this summer.
 It’s a song that makes you want to move and certainly celebrate.

 “I’m a hooker selling songs and my pimp’s a record label”